Sam Chambers

-Samuel Rory Chambers (born 11 March 2007) is a professional footballer who plays as a midfielder for club Leeds United.
-Born in England, he represented Scotland at youth international level.
+Samuel Rory Chambers (born 18 August 2007) is a professional footballer who plays as a midfielder for EFL League Two club Northampton Town on loan from club Leeds United.
+He is a Scotland Under 19 international.

 Career

 A product of the Leeds United academy, Chambers signed his first professional contract with the club in March 2024 until the end of the 2025–26 season.
 He made his first team debut for Leeds on 2 November 2024, in the 3–0 EFL Championship win against Plymouth Argyle as a second-half substitute.

+On 1 September 2026, he moved to EFL League Two club Northampton Town on loan for the remainder of the 2026-27 season.